Department of Business and Management

 Terms Typically Offered: Fall and Spring.

 Designed to allow the business major the opportunity of integrating the knowledge obtained from accounting, economics, finance, marketing, and organizational management into coherent analytic skills demonstrated through analyzing case studies and engaging in simulations approximating real world business situations.
-This course fulfills the Core Curriculum Capstone requirement for Business and Management majors.
+This course serves as the Capstone requirement for Business and Management majors and is intended to be taken in the student's final semester of the degree program.

 Study of a special topic in business.
 May be repeated for credit provided topics are dissimilar.